How to Dress for Your Body Shape

 Learn Your Best Silhouettes

-Each body shape has specific cuts and styles that naturally complement it.
-For example, pear shapes benefit from A-line skirts that balance wider hips, while rectangle shapes can add curves with peplum tops and belted dresses.
-Study the recommendations for your shape, then try them on to see what feels right.
+Each shape has cuts that naturally complement it.
+Pear shapes tend to look great in A-line skirts.
+Rectangle shapes can add curves with peplum tops and belted dresses.
+Check your shape's style guide above, then try things on to see what feels right.

 4